HVML/PurC/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Note that the software in `Source/Tools/` may use other open source licenses.
-Please refer the COPYING file or LICENSE file for the licenses in the source directories under `Source/Tools/`.

 ### ExtDVObjs/fs

 Copyright (C) 2022 LIU Xin